 Thus, the major requires eight courses, including LING 101.
 Students majoring in linguistics may concentrate entirely in linguistics, or they may select their major courses to include a field related to linguistics, such as linguistic anthropology, computer processing of language data, philosophy of language, psychology of language, sociology of language, speech and hearing sciences, or study of a particular language or language family.
 Any such second-field option should be planned in consultation with the student’s advisor.
 Students interested in a career in speech pathology may pursue a minor in speech and hearing sciences through the Division of Speech and Hearing Sciences in the UNC School of Medicine.

-Students interested in the linguistics major are encouraged to consult with the department’s director of undergraduate studies, Professor Misha Becker.
+Students interested in the linguistics major are encouraged to consult with the department’s director of undergraduate studies, Professor Katya Pertsova.
 Additional information about the major is provided on the department’s Web site; select the link for the undergraduate program.

 Linguistics (LING) course descriptions.

 The dual B.A.–M.A. program offers highly motivated undergraduates the opportunity to earn an M.A. in less than the usual time by completing some of the M.A. requirements while still an undergraduate.
 Students must have a grade point average of 3.3 overall and 3.5 in linguistics.
 Students interested in pursuing this program should consult the department’s director of undergraduate studies, Professor Katya Pertsova, to assess feasibility.